kimett/pi-slajder/README.md

 # pi-slajder
-Slideviwer with updates from dropbox.
+Slideviewer with updates from dropbox.